Guide to Work, Study, Travel and Living Abroad

 11) If I live in Canada?

 Why a Canadian would want to travel away from that country is a mystery.
 The government allows dual citizenship.
-But many of the cautions that apply to Australia, the U.S. etc, hold there as well.
-I’ll not say more here other than you can get much more information from their website. (see box-out below)
+But many cautions that apply to Australia, the U.S., etc., also hold there.
+You can get much more information from their website.
+(See box-out below.)

 12) If live in London?

-It’s far easier to see why a person living in London might want to spend time working or retiring to Spain or Greece.
-They are already E.U. citizens and so currently enjoy many of the same rights and privileges that apply.
+It's far easier to see why a person living in London might want to spend time working or retiring to Spain or Greece.
+And before Brexit, they were already E.U. citizens and enjoyed many of the same rights and privileges.

 One of the most frequently asked questions about having a second citizenship is if one could lose their first nationality by working and living in a foreign country.
-It’s very unlikely.
+It's improbable.
 One has to be very specific about wanting to renounce a first citizenship.
-It there is no intent, there is usually no risk.
+If there is no intent, there is usually no risk.

 In the case of my U.S./Irish citizenships, the U.S. State Department advised me that I might lose my citizenship by voting in Ireland (not possible yet from Spain), serving in its armed forces (highly unlikely), or holding any post that required that I pledge allegiance to the government.

-I’m not going to touch on marriage with foreign nationals or child born overseas to dual nationals.
-It’s simply too complex for this article.
+I won't touch on marriage with foreign nationals or children born overseas to dual citizens.
+It's simply too complex for this article.

-In conclusion, living in a second country for 20 years, marrying a local, sending your child to a local school, paying taxes—I’m still the foreigner.
-But the second passport has allowed me the space and convenience to enjoy all that a different land has to offer, whether it the country be Spain or Thailand or Brazil.
+In conclusion, I'm still a foreigner living in a second country for over 20 years, marrying a local, sending my child to a local school, and paying taxes.
+But the second passport has allowed me the space and convenience to enjoy all that a different land offers, whether Spain, Thailand, or Brazil.
 The benefits far outweigh the unlikely downside.
 Go for it.

 More Information on Dual Citizenship Opportunities